(Last updated 5 May 2023)

 Any Internet user with interest in Internet public policy, technical operations, development etc. is eligible to submit a session proposal for APrIGF.
 Interested session organizers should review the evaluation criteria below and the various session formats carefully before submitting a proposal.
 Examples of successful session proposals can be found in Section VII.

-You may also download a word document of the submission form for drafting your proposal.
 Please be reminded that all proposals must be submitted through the online platform (green button below).
 Any other format will not be accepted as official submission.

 II.
 Important Note Regarding Hybrid Event